stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 Notes that some OBJ files start with a group declaration, so the `start` method ignores the case where no vertex data has been added to the current group.

-To complete the loader we register the remaining command parsers:
+To complete the loader the remaining command parsers are registered:

 ```java
 add("f", new FaceParser());